Tanmaydeep-Singh/StoryLoom/README.md

 - **Mobile App**: Develop a mobile version of the app for iOS and Android.
 - **Additional Language Support**: Expand the number of languages available for translation and reading.

-## Contributing

-We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.